enkidevs/curriculum/Android/Fundamentals/drawables-ii/create-a-shape.md

 **To define shape:**
 1. Create a new Android XML file in the folder res/drawable.
 2. Make sure the root element of the file is <shape> as this defines a ShapeDrawable.
+3. Once the shape is defined, you can specify it as a background resource to any view: android:background=”@drawable/myshape”.

 **Example**